florianv/swap/README.md

 // Creating a YahooFinance provider
 $yahoo = new \Swap\Provider\YahooFinance($adapter);

-// Instanciating Swap and adding the provider
+// Instantiating Swap and adding the provider
 $swap = new \Swap\Swap();
 $swap->addProvider($yahoo);
 ```